 A standard 125 gallon aquarium will have the dimensions of 72″ x 18″ x 21″ (LWH).
 If you purchase a 125 gallon in a 4 foot format the dimensions will be 48″ x 24″ x 24″.
 If purchased in a cube format the dimensions will be 36″ x 24″ x 36″.
 This cube format is 134 gallons.

-How Many Fish Can I Put In A 125 Gallon Tank?
+How Many Fish Can I Put In A Tank This Size?

 The number of fish you can put in a 125 gallon will depend on your setup and what type of fish you want to keep.
 For freshwater tanks, I would recommend checking out aqadvisor and running through their calculator.
 I don’t feel their saltwater tool is that great though.
 For saltwater it does depend on the fish, but generally 1 inch for every 5 gallons is the rule of thumb for saltwater.
 This is about 25 inches of fish which will get you about 5-6 fish that average 5 inches in length.